gwastro/gwin/docs/command-line/gwin.rst

     # specifies the number of threads for OpenMP
     # Running with OMP_NUM_THREADS=1 stops lalsimulation
     # to spawn multiple jobs that would otherwise be used
-    # by pycbc_inference and cause a reduced runtime.
+    # by gwin and cause a reduced runtime.
     OMP_NUM_THREADS=1 \
-    pycbc_inference --verbose \
+    gwin --verbose \
         --seed 12 \
         --instruments ${IFOS} \
         --gps-start-time ${GPS_START_TIME} \